What Are The Most Effective Types Of Counseling For Depression?

 Cognitive behavioral therapy (CBT)

-Cognitive behavioral therapy is generally the most researched form of talk therapy, with much clinical evidence pointing to its effectiveness in treating depression and anxiety.
+Cognitive behavioral therapy is an evidence-based type of short-term talk therapy, with much clinical evidence pointing to its effectiveness in treating depression and anxiety.
 It is sometimes referred to as the "gold standard" in psychotherapy because it tends to have the most evidence to support it.

 CBT normally involves recognizing negative thinking patterns and the emotional states and behaviors that can be influenced by that type of thinking.
 When an individual is experiencing depression, their thoughts are often hijacked to skew negatively.
 First, the therapist may guide the individual to recognize their cognitive distortions.
 Then, the patient may be taught to replace their automatic negative thoughts with positive statements.